 - How long are walks?
 Ask about the duration of the actual walk, not including driving time.

 - Are you the person who will walk my dog?
-While most dog walkers are sole proprietors of their business, there are some larger dog walking organizations with multiple employees, so you need to be sure you know who will be walking your dog.
+While most dog walkers are sole proprietors of their business, there are larger dog walking organizations with multiple employees, so you need to know who will walk your dog.

 - How long have you been walking dogs?

 - What are your training methods?
-You want to hire someone who uses methods that you agree with.
+You want to hire someone who uses techniques that you agree with.

 - Are you licensed and insured?
 If your walker runs a legitimate business, they should be able to show you a business license and proof of dog-walking insurance.

 - Are you certified to provide canine first aid?
-How will you respond to emergency situations?
+How will you respond to emergencies?